ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ### Digest {#sec-common-hash-entry}

 A digest represents the value of a hashing operation together with the hash algorithm used.
-The type of the digest algorithm identifier can be either `int` or `text`.
-When carried as an integer value, it is interpreted according to the "COSE Algorithms" sub-registry of the {{!IANA.cose}} registry.
+The type of the digest algorithm identifier can be either `int` or `text` and is interpreted according to the {{-named-info}} registry.
-When it is carried as `text`, there are no requirements with regards to its format.
-In general, the `int` encoding is RECOMMENDED.
-The `text` encoding should only be used when the `digest` type conveys reference value measurements that are matched verbatim with Evidence that uses the same convention - e.g., {{Section 4.4.1.5 of -psa-token}}).
+Specifically, `int` values are matched against "ID" entries, `text` values are matched against "Hash Name String" entries.
+The `int` encoding is RECOMMENDED.

 ~~~ cddl
 {::include cddl/digest.cddl}